lawRathod/syncP/README.md

 # syncP

-A tool to sync mpv player with your friends.
+A tool to sync mpv player between host and clients.